 The German contender

-With the largest wheels of the three contenders, the Deutsche Reichsbahn's [class] 05 [no.] 002 represented an effort by railway and industry steam developers to remain in competition with diesel trainsets (e.g. the Fliegender Hamburger, or last week's Pioneer Zephyr), and cars on highways then favored by Hitler.
+With the largest wheels of the three contenders, the Deutsche Reichsbahn's [class] 05 [No.] 002 represented an effort by railway and industry steam developers to remain in competition with diesel trainsets (e.g. the Fliegender Hamburger, or last week's Pioneer Zephyr), and cars on highways then favoured by Hitler.

 It first came short of expectations, but on one test run in 1936, the train was late, so the engineer thought he'll do an unscheduled no-holds-barred run – achieving a certified record of 200.4 km/h (124.5 mph).
 A conservative choice, the actual curve would have allowed the same speed claims as the British.